ChevyRay/chevyray.dev/content/blog/2024-08-09-shipping-175-pixel-fonts/index.md

 My new fonts were going to support 176 characters, meaning I might have to enter as many as `176² = 37,976` kerning pairs... yeah not going to happen.
-So this time, since I was (spoiler alert) writing my own tool to generate the fonts, I decided to semi-automate this process to take care of a huge majority of the kerning, and do manual entry when algorithm didn't suffice.
+So this time, since I was (spoiler alert) writing my own tool to generate the fonts, I decided to semi-automate this process to take care of a huge majority of the kerning, and do manual entry when the algorithm didn't suffice.

 ### Better Quality Control